Zofloya: Plot

-The book switches to Leonard's point of view, recounting what happened to him after he ran away.
+The book switches to Leonardo's point of view, recounting what happened to him after he ran away.
 First, he found shelter with the Zappi family.
 He fell in love with the family's daughter Amamia, but the mother, Signora Zappi, fell in love with him; Leonardo rejected her advances.
 Signora Zappi falsely accuses Leonardo of rape.
 Leonardo left the Zappi household and took shelter with an old woman, Nina, who was mourning the death of her son.
 Nina dies, and Leonardo is forced to move again.
 He returns to Venice, and catches the attention of Megalena Strozzi.
 She convinces him to take her as his mistress, told him of the death of his father, and begins to control his every move.
 One day, Megalena comes across her former lover Berenza with his new lover (Victoria).
 In a rage, she instructs Leonardo to prove his love of her by killing Berenza.
 After some hesitation, he agrees.
 He comes back after stabbing his own sister instead of Berenza, and tells Megalena what happened.
 They realise that he left the dagger there, and that Megalena's name is engraved on it.
 They flee Venice to avoid discovery.

 The narration returns to the perspective of Victoria.
 Berenza is deeply moved by Victoria's loving action and decides it is time for them to be married.

 Five years later, Berenza's brother Henriquez comes to visit.
 Victoria quickly realizes she has feelings for Henriquez, but is saddened to discover that his heart lies with Lilla.
 Victoria feels that she must do anything to prevent the marriage of Lilla and Henriquez at any cost.
 She begins dreaming about how she will destroy Lilla and be with Henriquez.
 During her dreams, a familiar face begins to surface: that of Henriquez's servant Zofloya, who she sees as someone who can help her destroy Lilla.
 During the day, she is intrigued by the handsome figure of the Moor Zofloya, and notices him catching her eye.

 Zofloya disappears shortly after, apparently having been killed, but strangely returns to Berenza and Victoria's household later.
 He approaches Victoria and tells her to meet him in the garden.
 Victoria confesses her desire for Henriquez, and Zofloya claims he can help her fulfill any desire that she seeks.
 She is hesitant to take his help, but ultimately her desires take over her body and mind.
 Zofloya shares his knowledge of poisons and the two begin to plan the slow destruction of Berenza.